Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Chiefs stats and trends

-- The Chiefs have been favored by 8.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Chiefs are winless ATS when entering a game as a favorite of 10 points or more.

-- Kansas City's games this year have gone over the point total seven times in 14 opportunities (50%).
+- Kansas City's games this year have hit the over on seven of 14 set point totals (50%).

-- In games that Kansas City totals over 367.5 yards, the team is 6-5 against the spread and 8-3 overall.
+- In games that Kansas City churns out more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.

 - The Chiefs have turned the ball over 25 times this season, eight more turnovers than the Steelers have forced (17).